MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 - Toggle **Make the lock screen image react when I move my PC** to **Off**.

-These settings can be managed with Registry keys when deploying the lock screen via Microsoft Intune or Windows Group Policy.
+These settings can be managed when deploying the lock screen via Microsoft Intune or with Administrative Templates in Windows Group Policy.
+To learn more, see [Group Policy Settings Reference](https://www.microsoft.com/download/details.aspx?id=105668)

 ### NFC Lock Screen downloads